$G$-torsors on perfectoid spaces: G -torsors for rigid groups G on adic spaces

 that endows $\mg^\circ_{k}$ with the structure of a rigid group with Lie algebra $\mathfrak g$.
 Let us call this $\mg^\circ_{k,\BCH}$.

 By the above equivalence of categories $S$, there is now a natural isomorphism between the formal groups associated to $\mg^\circ_{k,\BCH}$ and $G$ that is the identity on tangent spaces.
-By \cref{t:Lie-grp-Lie-alg-correspondence} and its proof, this is analytic in a neighbourhood of the identity, i.e.\ for $k\gg 0$ there is an open subgroup $G^\circ\subseteq G$ for which there is an isomorphism of rigid groups $\exp:\mg^\circ_{k,\BCH}\isomarrow G^\circ$.
+By \cref{t:Lie-grp-Lie-alg-correspondence} and its proof, this is analytic in a neighbourhood of the identity, \textit{i.e.}~for $k\gg 0$ there is an open subgroup $G^\circ\subseteq G$ for which there is an isomorphism of rigid groups $\exp\colon \mg^\circ_{k,\BCH}\isomarrow G^\circ$.
 It is clear from the construction that this is functorial. \end{proof}

-\begin{Corollary} Any rigid group $G$ has a neighbourhood basis of the identity $(G_k)_{k\in\N}$ that consists of open subgroups $G_k\subseteq G$ whose underlying rigid space is isomorphic to the closed ball $\B^d$ of dimension $d=\dim G$.
-In particular, each $G_k$ has good reduction. \end{Corollary} \begin{proof} This is true for $\mathfrak g$ which is isomorphic as a rigid group to $\G_a^d$.
-By \cref{p:general-exponential}.1 it then also holds for $G$.
-The group $G_k$ has good reduction because taking $\O^+$ of $m:G_k\times G_k\to G_k$ defines a formal group scheme structure on the unit ball over $\Spf(K^+)$. \end{proof} One way to make $\exp$ explicit is to use the following consequence of \Cref{t:Lie-grp-Lie-alg-correspondence}: \begin{Corollary} For any rigid group $G$, there exist $n\geq 0$ and an open subgroup $G^\circ\subseteq G$ that admits a homomorphism of rigid groups $G^\circ\hookrightarrow \GL_n$ that is a locally closed immersion. \end{Corollary} \begin{proof} By Ado's Theorem, there is a faithful representation $\operatorname{Lie} G\to \operatorname{Lie}(\GL_n)$ for some $n$.
-By \Cref{t:Lie-grp-Lie-alg-correspondence}, it follows that this comes from a morphism $\rho:G^\circ\to \GL_n$ for some open subgroup $G^\circ\subseteq G$.
-It follows from \Cref{p:general-exponential}.2 that $\rho$ is Zariski-closed. \end{proof} In particular, one can then describe $\exp$ on $G_k$ using the explicit formulas in \cref{ex:exp}.
+\begin{Corollary} Any rigid group $G$ has a neighbourhood basis of the identity $(G_k)_{k\in\N}$ that consists of open subgroups $G_k\subseteq G$ whose underlying rigid space is isomorphic to the closed ball\, $\B^d$ of dimension $d=\dim G$.
+In particular, each $G_k$ has good reduction. \end{Corollary}

+\begin{proof} This is true for $\mathfrak g$, which is isomorphic as a rigid group to $\G_a^d$.
+By \cref{p:general-exponential}\eqref{p:ge-1}, it then also holds for $G$.
+The group $G_k$ has good reduction because taking $\O^+$ of $m\colon G_k\times G_k\to G_k$ defines a formal group scheme structure on the unit ball over $\Spf(K^+)$. \end{proof}